rikke-dishington/semester-project-2/README.md

 <img width="1325" alt="Screenshot 2024-02-04 at 23 48 31" src="https://github.com/rikke-dishington/semester-project-2/assets/85433495/273c7a0e-5ac6-440f-8d63-d27d4f3f0aa9">

 ## Description
-An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.

-When a new user joins the website, they are given 1000 credits to use on the site.
-They can get credits by selling items and use credit by buying items.
-Non-registered users can search through the listings, but only registered users can make bids on listings.
+An auction site where users can add items for auction and bid on items.
+New users receive 1000 credits upon registration, which they can use for bidding.
+Credits can be earned by selling items.
+While non-registered users can browse listings, only registered users can participate in bidding.

 ## Table of Contents
 * [Delivery](#delivery)